NHK: Olympics documentary claims

 On 9 January 2022, NHK issued an apology over false allegations made in Director Naomi Kawase's Tokyo Olympics documentary.
 Kawase was selected by the IOC in 2018 to cover Japanese reactions to the event and later during the COVID-19 pandemic.
 Footage and captions in the documentary alleged that protesters were being paid money to attend anti-Olympics rallies.
 One of the men interviewed later stated he was "unsure" if he had actually attended any anti-Olympics rallies.
 NHK Osaka cited "editorial oversights" and "deficiencies in research", issuing an apology.
 Some anti-Olympic activists demanded that the documentary should be removed.
 Some activists were concerned that the misinformation was spread by NHK to silence those who opposed the Tokyo Olympics during the pandemic.
 NHK denied that the footage was deliberately fabricated to mislead the public.
 On 13 January 2022, the NHK Osaka director Terunobu Maeda apologized during a press conference, admitting that the captions "should not have been included".
 Once again, he denied that the incident was a fabrication.
 On 10 February 2022 NHK Osaka announced an internal review and fired 6 production staff members.

 COVID-19

 In December 2023, Japan's Broadcasting Ethics and Program Improvement Organization (BPO) concluded that NHK had breached broadcasting ethics in its "News Watch 9" program, where people believed to have died from COVID-19 vaccine injury were treated as if they had died from COVID-19.
 Regarding the incident as an inappropriate way of reporting, NHK stated that it would take measures to avoid the repetition of the misconduct.

+Arrest of NHK Office Head in Tehran

+In January 2026, following the 2025–2026 Iranian protests, reports emerged about the detention of Shin-Nosuke Kawashima, the head of the NHK office in Tehran, and his transfer to Evin Prison.
+The government of Japan confirmed the detention of one of its citizens in Tehran and stated that Tokyo authorities were in contact with the detainee and his family, demanding his swift release.
+Iranian officials have not yet officially confirmed the arrest.
+NHK stated that the safety of its staff is a priority, and no further information has been provided on the matter.